Girl Meets World

 Save the Date!

-Our next training will take place on November 13, 14, and 15 at Simmons College in Boston, MA.
+Our next training will take place on November 13, 14, and 15 Smith College in Western Massachusetts.

 To be the first to get access to early registration and information on upcoming trainings, please fill out the form below: